ADHD/ ADHD/ ADS/ ADD: What is the difference?

 Dear "sick" children than unfortunate, overwhelming or non -successful children?

-Many children no longer want to take Ritalin and Co. when they get older.
-What bothers her the most: that her hunger disappears.
-And somehow they are not themselves while the medication works.
-That they can work very focused, but at the same time occur like a machine and hardly perceive what happens around them.
+Many children who take Ritalin reject the medication later when they get older.
+What disturbs her the most is the loss of hunger and the feeling of being "not yourself" while the medication works.
+They report that although they can work very focused, they feel like machines that hardly perceive what happens around them.

 References: